Federal Office for Information Security: IT Baseline Protection Catalog

 The IT Baseline Protection Catalog, or IT-Grundschutz, is a collection of enterprise security guidelines established by the office, which serve to identify and combat security-relevant vulnerabilities in IT environments.
 With introduction and catalogs, the collection comprises more than 4,800 pages and serves companies and authorities as a basis for obtaining certification according to IT-Grundschutz.
 By obtaining certification, a company demonstrates that it has taken appropriate measures to protect its IT systems against IT security threats.

 Nationales Cyber-Abwehrzentrum

 Nationales Cyber-Abwehrzentrum (National Cyber Defence Centre), Cyber-AZ is a cooperative institution of German authorities at federal level for the defense of electronic attacks on IT infrastructures of the Federal Republic of Germany and its economy.
-It was launched on April 1, 2011 and is located at the BSI.

-The center is a core element of the Cyber Security Strategy adopted by the German government in 2011.
-It aims to optimize operational cooperation and coordinate protection and defense measures.
-This is based on a holistic approach that brings together the various threats in cyberspace: Cyber espionage, cyber spying, cyber terrorism and cyber crime.
-The goal is a rapid exchange of information, rapid assessments and concrete recommendations for action derived from these.
+It was launched on April 1, 2011 and is located at the BSI as a core element of the Cyber Security Strategy.
+It aims to optimize operational cooperation and coordinate protection and defense measures against various threats in cyberspace: Cyber espionage, cyber spying, cyber terrorism and cyber crime.